aidanjohnson/dt7816/README.md

    ```
    sudo ln -s <target directory or file> <destination directory>
    ```
    You may have to reparse the project after the linkages, and there could be more broken include header links besides these above.
 For example, you may need to link from the header files in `linux-devkit/sysroots/cortexa8hf-vfp-neon-3.8-oe-linux-gnueabi/usr/include` and `board-support/u-boot-2013.10-ti2013.12.01/include` (targets) to `board-support/linux-3.12.10-ti2013.12.01/include/linux` (desitination).
-The `build_dev.sh` script tries to mend this issue.
+After enquiring further, the `build_dev.sh` script now tries to mend this issue by creating these links.

 4. In these instructions the superuser `sudo` command program for elevating security privelages has been included for redundancy.
 Moreover, these instructions will *only* work properly on Linux.
 These files were developed and tested on a machine running [Ubuntu 18.04 LTS](http://releases.ubuntu.com/18.04/).